Preserving & Canning Food

 One of the easiest ways to preserve citrus is to freeze the juice and zest.
 Zest the fruit first, then juice it and freeze the zest and juice separately in small portions.
 This is useful for baking, marinades, dressings, sauces, drinks and adding brightness to meals through the year.

 You can also freeze citrus whole, halved, quartered or sliced, depending on how you plan to use it later.
-Slices are lovely for drinks, while juice cubes are handy when you only need a small amount.
+Slices are great for drinks, while juice cubes are handy when you only need a small amount, say in mayonnaise or guacamole.

-For shelf-stable preserves, citrus is wonderful for marmalade, curds, juices, cordials, syrups, chutneys and relishes.
+For shelf-stable preserves, use citrus to make marmalade, curds, juices, cordials, syrups, chutneys and relishes.
 Lemon or lime can also be added to other fruit preserves where the flavour works well.
-We love making a few batches or lemon and lime curd each year — it freezes well and so handy to have for quick desserts.
+We love making a few batches or lemon and lime curd each year – it freezes well and so handy to have for quick desserts.

-Another simple option is preserved lemons or preserved limes.
-These are lemons or limes packed in salt and left to ferment until the peel softens and the flavour becomes beautifully savoury.
-They’re often used in Moroccan, Middle Eastern, Mediterranean and North African cooking, and they’re lovely with chicken, fish, vegetables, grains, dressings and mayonnaise.
+Another simple option is preserved lemons or preserved limes (same recipe, just use limes).
+These are lemons or limes packed in salt and left to ferment until the peel softens and the flavour becomes intensely citrusy, savoury and salty.
+They’re often used in Moroccan, Middle Eastern, Mediterranean and North African cooking, and they’re delicious used with chicken, fish, vegetables and grains, or used in dressings and mayonnaise.

 Citrus can also be dehydrated.
-Dried citrus slices are pretty in jars and useful for hot drinks, baking, simmer pots or garnishes — they look lovely tied to gifts at Christmas time too.
-When dehydrating slices, experiment with whether you prefer the rinds left on or removed, and try drizzling over your favourite dark chocolate.
+Dried citrus slices are super pretty in jars and useful for hot drinks, baking, simmer pots or garnishes – they look lovely tied to gifts at Christmas time too.
+When dehydrating slices, experiment with whether you prefer the rinds left on or removed, and, once dry, try drizzling over your favourite dark chocolate.
 You can also dry zest to use in seasoning blends, baking and homemade herb and spice blends.

 Winter jams, curds and fruit preserves